Our festival could not operate without the dedication and long hours provided by more than 2,100 volunteers.

 For your effort you get an opportunity to be part of an amazing and exciting event.
 You will experience the creative energy of 400 performers and know that you have been right in the heart of action.
 Our audience knows the excitement very well and, like so many of our volunteers, comes back year after year.
-You will also have the satisfaction of contributing to an event that brings more than $6 million into the local economy every year.
+You will also have the satisfaction of contributing to an event that brings millions of dollars into the local economy every year.

 We have three categories of volunteers:

 Work in their own community with a hosting organization either for a concert venue or a community cultural event.
 If your community is hosting an event, they may need your help.
 Please contact them directly.

 The Festival Club occurs each night of the Festival from 11PM – 3AM at the Gaelic College in St Ann’s.
 The volunteer roles there include selling tickets at the door, selling bar tickets and working in the bar.
 The Festival Club volunteers are generally people who live in the immediate vicinity of the Gaelic College and they are scheduled and supervised by the staff at the Gaelic College.

 Types of Positions Available: